-The Universal File Opener or UFO is a Google Chrome extension.
-It enhances the Google Drive interface by allowing you to:
+The Universal File Opener (UFO) is a Google Chrome extension.
+It enhances the Google Drive and AODocs experience by allowing you to:

-- save the changes you have made locally on your computer directly in Google Drive.
+- save the changes you made locally back to Google Drive or AODocs

 |Using Adobe Acrobat Reader DC with UFO|

 |Editing files with external references|